Getting started

 Follow the invite link from your child's coach

-The coach will share a link with you directly.
+The coach shares the invite link with you directly.
 Tap it while logged in to join the team as a parent.

 3